 "I would agree to nothing else," she responded, her voice throaty.
 "And I deny you nothing."

 Another pleasurable jolt ran through him and his brain nearly stopped working.
 "There is something else."
 He rubbed at her hands gently and her gaze grew heated.
-"Home… it is different to every person.
+"Home… it is different for every person.
 For some, it is the planet they stand on.
 For Captain Kirk, it was the Enterprise.
 For the two of us, home isn't a place.
 It is a person.
 It is each other."

 Her expression softened.
 "We are."